Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Cote d’Ivoire: Footballer Didier Drogba, who currently plays for Chelsea in the English Premier League.
+► Born in Cote d’Ivoire: Professional footballer Didier Drogba, who currently plays for US club Phoenix Rising FC.

 DJIBOUTI